yckart/jquery.storage.js/README.md

 | `domain` | The cookie domain to use. | `document.domain` |
 | `expires` | The time when your cookie has to expire. | `('localStorage' === method) ? { expires: 365 } : undefined` |

-You've two ways to override the default options:
+You've two ways to set/override the default options:

 ### 1st